MichaelSodovski/Web-Map-Exporter-Script/README.md

 - Option to handle SVGZ format.
 - Ability to set up text elements like title, copyright, and author text.
 - Control the visibility of scale bar and legend.
+- Control the size and resolution of the template. (map only option)